se-edu/addressbook-level3/docs/DeveloperGuide.md

 ## **Acknowledgements**

-* {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
+* _{List the sources of reused or adapted ideas, code, documentation, and third-party libraries here, with links to the originals.}_

 --------------------------------------------------------------------------------------------------------------------